 All images taken by Lensmen Photography & Video are uploaded to www.lensmen.ie, but any or all images can be password protected upon request in our client area to ensure privacy and discretion.
 If we have given you (or where you have chosen) a password that enables you to access certain parts of our Site, you are responsible for keeping this password confidential.
 A direct link to these images will be emailed to the designated contact person, and they will not be accessible without the unique password assigned to that gallery.

 Since Lensmen was established in 1952, we have operated our own thorough in-house referencing system as part of our privacy & data protection procedures.
-All images are given a unique reference ID number, while also being grouped by job, by date and by topic.
-All images relating to a client will be available online though the password-protected client area of our website.
+All images are given a unique reference ID number, while also being grouped by job, date and by topic.
+All images relating to a client will be available online through the password-protected client area of our website.
 We also back up all images onto hard discs on the day of the event, each time they are altered, and an overall backup of our archive is carried out regularly.

 Lensmen own the copyright to all images produced by Lensmen, and Lensmen subcontractors.
 All rights reserved.

 SKP associates t/a Lensmen will not knowingly collect any personal data from children under the age of 16.
 If an individual under the age of 16 has provided any personal information on www.lensmen.ie or through any of its features.
 We will delete that information.

 If any minors are on any Lensmen shoot, we will ask for their parent/guardian to sign a model release form.
 Lensmen is not responsible for the distribution of model release forms, the client must take this responsibility unless otherwise discussed in writing between the client and a member of management.